kollenl/training-r-intro/1-Introduction-to-R/readme.md

 R is one of several programming languages that can be used for data science, including [Python](https://www.python.org/) and [Julia](https://julialang.org/).
-They each have advantages and disadvantages, but they are all powerful tools for air quality data science.
+They each have advantages and disadvantages, but they are all powerful tools for data science.
 These
 [high-level languages](https://en.wikipedia.org/wiki/High-level_programming_language)
 give you access to modern algorithms for processing